-Shortly after implementation the company saw improvements with customer engagement.
-The in-store signage played cooking shows that encouraged use of specific products.
+Shortly after implementation, the company saw improvements with customer engagement.
+The in-store signage played cooking shows that encouraged the use of specific products.
 As the video attracted customers, the company began placing product displays near the digital signage with the showcased products.
 The company also saw a reduction in waste.
-Before digital signage the company would use traditional advertising to discount certain special buy items with limited shelf life.
+Before digital signage, the company would use traditional advertising to discount certain special buy items with limited shelf life.
 After implementing the digital displays, the company noticed more customers were taking advantage of the discounted items and fewer items had to be discarded.

 Three years after the first install, the network now includes over 90 digital media players in over 30 US-based supermarkets.
 The scalable iCOMPEL solution enabled the company to add more media players to the system without any disruption.